A Place of Many Nations

 Our relationships throughout the Coast Salish world are governed by our own laws and protocols, which reflect values of recognition, respect, and honour.
 Through those laws and protocols, Snuneymuxw self-determination and Territorial sovereignty is respected throughout the Coast Salish world.
 Beyond the Coast Salish world, we also have always had deep and enduring connections with neighbouring Nations, including the Nuuchahnulth in the mid and western part of Vancouver Island.

 Source: Nuxalk Nation website

 We are the Nuxalk Nation, located in and around what is known to some as Bella Coola, British Columbia, Canada.
 We have been occupying and exercising our rights on the lands, water and resources of our ancestral territory since time immemorial.
 The Nuxalk Nation is a mixture of many villages that were distributed throughout kulhulmcilh (our land), including the four largest villages: Talyu in Ats’aaxlh (South Bentick); Suts’lhm (Kimsquit) to the north -this includes Satskw’ (Kimsquit River) and Nutl’l (Dean River); Kwalhna to the west; and Q’umk’uts‘ to the east.

 Art by Culture

-The visual cues below represent a limited number of general indicators only and do not encompass the entire visual signature of each Nation's art form.
+The visual cues below represent a limited number of general indicators only.
+They scratch the surface of the visual signature of each Nation's art form.